house84/DataScience_Hueristic_Optimization/README.md

 Algorithm 1: The algorithm
 initialize the population (of size n) uniformly randomly, obeying the bounds;

-while a pre-determined number of iterations is not complete do set the random parameters (two independent parameters for each of the d
-    variables); nd the best and the worst vectors in the population;

-  for each vector in the population do
-    create a new vector using the current vector, the best vector, the worst vector, and the random parameters;

-    if the new vector is at least as good as the current vector then current vector = new vector;
-    end

-  end

-end

 The heuristic employs a population of randomly-generated trial solutions (trial vectors) and seeks to improve upon them iteratively, until a stopping condition is satised.
 A typical stopping condition is based on a predetermined (high) number of iterations (such as 50 or